oddstream/gosol/README.md

 * Slightly randomized sounds
 * Automatic saving of games in progress

 A lot a features have been tried and discarded, in order to keep the game (and player) focused.
 Weniger aber besser, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
+Design is all about saying "no", as Steve Jobs preached.
 Just because a feature *can* be implemented, does not mean it *should* be.

 ## FAQ